operator-framework/operator-marketplace/README.md

 ```
 **_Note_**: Please do not install [upstream-community-operators] and [community-operators] `OperatorSources` on the same cluster.
 The rule of thumb is to install [community-operators] on OpenShift clusters and [upstream-community-operators] on upstream Kubernetes clusters.

-Now if you want to install the `descheduler` and `jaeger` operators, create OLM [`Subscriptions`](https://github.com/operator-framework/operator-lifecycle-manager/tree/274df58592c2ffd1d8ea56156c73c7746f57efc0#discovery-catalogs-and-automated-upgrades) for `desheduler` and `jaeger`.
+Now if you want to install the `descheduler` and `jaeger` operators, create OLM [`Subscriptions`](https://github.com/operator-framework/operator-lifecycle-manager/tree/274df58592c2ffd1d8ea56156c73c7746f57efc0#discovery-catalogs-and-automated-upgrades) for `desheduler` and `jaeger` in the appropriate namespace.
+For upstream Kubernetes, this will be `marketplace` (i.e. the same namespace the `CatalogSource` created by the `OperatorSource` is in).
+This is because `marketplace` is not a global catalog namespace in upstream Kubernetes.

 ```
 apiVersion: operators.coreos.com/v1alpha1
 kind: Subscription